RvMouche/CookieWall/README.md

+# Under construction
+This is where the development of the succeeder of kiwicookie happens, this script is not ready and should not be used yet.
+Also there is no guarentee information following 'kiwicookie' is still correct.
+<sub>We are not responsable for any damage created or not prevented by this script</sub>

 # kiwicookie
 Dutch Cookie Law Script
 <sub>We are not responsable for any damage created or not prevented by this script</sub>